 In one of my

 many moments of voices in my head, I was overwhelmed with the question of “how can you make a salad sexy?”
 Which sounds like a perfectly logical question to ask.
 No?
 Considering most salads look like something that was raked up after a lawnmower, I decided to assemble a Spring salad that not only tasted fantastic, but looked damn sexy too.
-I’m not suggesting that curling up with a bowl of this salad is going to be the turn on that reading 50 Shades is, or watching Ryan Gosling do…well, anything.
-And I’m also not sayin’ this salad is gonna get you laid, but if you need to impress the hell out of someone (even yourself)…this is the dish to do it with (not do IT with, oh you get the idea).
+But I also wanted this to be one of those healthy lunch ideas that you could easily throw together.
+A not so simple task for a seemingly simple thing like a salad.

 Where to start with all this sexiness?
 That is the question.